mosip/biosdk-testing-kit/BiometricSDKTest/README.md

 # Threshold value against which the quality check score value will be evaluated for Fingerprint biometric type.
 finger.qualitycheck.threshold.value=<Threshold value>

-# Threshold value against which the match score value will be evaluated for Fingerprint biometric type.
-finger.match.threshold.value=<Threshold value>

 # Threshold value against which the quality check score value will be evaluated for Face biometric type.
 face.qualitycheck.threshold.value=<Threshold value>

-# Threshold value against which the match score value will be evaluated for Face biometric type.
-face.match.threshold.value=<Threshold value>

 # Threshold value against which the quality check score value will be evaluated for Iris biometric type.
 iris.qualitycheck.threshold.value=<Threshold value>

-# Threshold value against which the match score value will be evaluated for Iris biometric type.
-iris.match.threshold.value=<Threshold value>

-# Threshold value against which the quality check score value will be evaluated for Composite matching.
-composite.qualitycheck.threshold.value=<Threshold value>

-# Threshold value against which the match score value will be evaluated for Composite matching.
-composite.match.threshold.value=<Threshold value>

 # Thread pool size required for multithreaded testing.
 threadpool.size=<Number of threads>